nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 We define a file to be corrupted when our decoders are unable to decode the data .txt files.

 We can simulate this by changing the encoded text in the file.
-For example, a Class that has the follow parameters:
+For example, a Class that has the following parameters:

 * Description: Math tutorial
 * isDone: false